coffeeandsecurity/DakshSCRA/README.md

 | Twitter / X | [@coffeensecurity](https://x.com/coffeensecurity) |
 | Source | [github.com/coffeeandsecurity/DakshSCRA](https://github.com/coffeeandsecurity/DakshSCRA) |
 | License | GNU General Public License v3.0 (GPL-3.0) |

+If DakshSCRA has helped your team save significant time, effort, or cost, reduced dependence on expensive commercial tools, improved review coverage, or made code review more structured and effective, feel free to reach out and share your experience.
+I am always open to thoughtful feedback and interesting conversations.

 Found a bug or want to contribute?
 Open an issue or pull request on GitHub.